mongodb/mongo-c-driver/docs/source/sphinx/source/write_concern.rst

 =============

-The ``mongo_client`` and ``mongo_replset_client`` functions set a default write concern at the top level specifying acknowledgements for writes.
+The ``mongo_client`` and ``mongo_replset_client`` functions set a default write concern at the top level specifying acknowledged writes.

 In addition to reporting write errors, write concern also allows you to ensure that your write are replicated to a particular number of servers to a set of servers tagged with a given value.

-Or for very-high write performance, write concern can specify non-blocking writes without acknowledgment.
+Or for very-high write performance, write concern can specify writes without acknowledgment.
 This is recommended only for cases that can tolerate the potential loss of a few writes such as logging, analytics, etc.

-The old ``mongo_connect`` and ``mongo_replset_connect`` functions have a default write concern that is non-blocking without write acknowledgement.
+The old ``mongo_connect`` and ``mongo_replset_connect`` functions have a default write concern where writes are unacknowledged.
 They are deprecated and temporarily available for backward compatibility to smooth transition to the ``mongo_client`` and ``mongo_replset_client`` functions.